-One of the basic questions that every investor in home photovoltaic systems considers is what would be the annual production of electrical energy and what would be the distribution of that production per months.
-We can say that the production of electrical energy from home photovoltaic systems can be relatively good estimated for a give geographic location where the system is installed.
+One of the basic questions that every investor in photovoltaic electrical plant considers is what would be the annual production of electrical energy and what would be the distribution of that production per months.
+We can say that the production of electrical energy from photovoltaic electrical plant can be relatively good estimated for a give geographic location where the system is installed.
 What is typical for that production are the small oscillations on an overall expected production during one calendar year but also big oscillations during the different seasons which is reasonable due to the different solar insulation in the course of different months of the year.
-So, for example, there are big differences in the monthly production of electrical energy from the photovoltaic electrical plant in January and July, which is explainable due the different amount of solar radiation.
+So, for example, there are big differences in the monthly production of electrical energy from the photovoltaic electrical plants in January and July, which is explainable due the different amount of solar radiation.